dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 ```
 $ ./docker/run_client.sh
 All arguments are optional, usage is as follows
+  [ -s : gRPC server address, defaults to None]
   [ --server-ip : Specify the server ip to connect to ] (defaults to 127.0.0.1)
   [ --server-port : Specify the server port to connect to ] (defaults to 5001)
-  [ --shared-memory : Enables and uses shared memory between client and server ] (defaults to off)
   [ --sample-file-path : Specify the sample file path to run] (defaults to samples/lva_ai_extension/sampleframes/sample01.png)
-  [ --output-file-path : Specify the output file path to save inference results in jsonl format] (defaults to /tmp/results.jsonl)
+  [ --loop-count : How many times to loop the source after it finishes ]
   [ --number-of-streams : Specify number of streams (one client process per stream)]
   [--fps-interval FPS_INTERVAL] (interval between frames in seconds, defaults to 0)
   [--frame-rate FRAME_RATE] (send frames at given fps, default is no limit)
-  [ --dev : Mount local source code] (use for development)
+  [--frame-queue-size : Max number of frames to buffer in client, defaults to 200]
+  [ --shared-memory : Enables and uses shared memory between client and server ] (defaults to off)
+  [ --output-file-path : Specify the output file path to save inference results in jsonl format] (defaults to /tmp/results.jsonl)
   [ --pipeline-name : Name of the pipeline to run]
   [ --pipeline-version : Name of the pipeline version to run]
   [ --pipeline-parameters : Pipeline parameters]
+  [ --frame-destination : Frame destination for rtsp restreaming]
+  [ --dev : Mount local source code] (use for development)
   ```
 Notes:
 * Media or log file must be inside container or in volume mounted path